adamshostack/DFD3/README.md

 * Must, must not, should, should not are used per IETF norms.

 ## Goal
 Many people have presented various different ways to craft data flow diagrams over the years.
-This is an attempt to be more precise.
+This is an attempt to both be precise about what this defninition of a v3 DFD is, and also to encourage people to think about diagramming techniques as something that, like code, can be specified and evolved over time.
 # Rationales

 ## Rounded rectangles